seunseun66/Home-Security-Network/README.md

 ## What's Next

 - Build a vulnerability scanner to round out the defensive story with an assessment component
-- Add a SIEM (e.g., Security Onion or ELK stack) to centralize logs from Snort and pfSense
+- Add a SIEM (Security Onion or ELK stack) to centralize logs from Snort and pfSense
-- Simulate a real attack scenario (e.g., using Kali Linux) to test detection end-to-end
+- Simulate a real attack scenario (using Kali Linux) to test detection end-to-end

 ---